Radios…1930’s to 1950’s

 With the introduction of Bakelite and Plaskon radios in the early 1930s, manufacturers started giving consumers a wide choice of styles, colors and sizes.
 In 1935, the International Radio Corp (Kadette) of Ann Arbor, Michigan produced one of the smallest radios available, the 40-series “Jewel”.

 A couple decades ago, I bought this elegant Ivory Plaskon radio, it’s the Kadette Jewel model 43.
-The lines of the case and the unusual design of the grille definitely fit into the deco era of the 1930s.
+The lines of the case and the unusual design of the grille definitely fit into the Art Deco era.
 It was surprising to me that a 1935 radio had a grille made of swirled plastic, which is a nice touch.

 This is the Kadette 40, which is the Bakelite model.
 It’s less than 8-inches wide, 6-inches high, and 4-inches deep.
 This particular radio belonged to my uncle & aunt, Mike and Margaret Hall.
 I was delighted to find the radio stored in their attic over six decades after they would have bought it.
 I’m glad they hadn’t thrown it away, because now I have a piece of their history that also fits into my hobby.
 Even though I’ve sold a lot of radios in recent years, this one is staying in our family.